Help Center / Troubleshooting

 • If not: Proceed to the next step.

 2. Do the DMX addresses and modes match?
-Make sure the DMX addresses assigned to the fixtures match the DMX addresses in Lightkey.
-If your fixtures have multiple operation modes, make sure the modes match as well.
+Make sure the DMX addresses assigned to the fixtures match the addresses in Lightkey.
+If your fixtures have multiple operation modes, the mode must match as well.

 3. Which fixture profile are you using?
 If a fixture’s behavior differs from the Preview, the cause is often found in the fixture profile.